Stillwater · Mixed · East / Cambridgeshire

 Damian Rafferty

-Good late spring conditions for Grafham Water
+Good summer conditions for Grafham Water

 Good wave on — drift country.
 Drift fishing weather — three flies on a long leader.